Matthew Fontaine Maury: Early life and career

 Maury was a descendant of the Maury family, a prominent Virginia family of Huguenot ancestry that can be traced back to 15th-century France.
 His grandfather (the Reverend James Maury) was an inspiring teacher to a future U.S. president, Thomas Jefferson.
 Maury also had Dutch-American ancestry from the Minor family of early Virginia.

 He was born in 1806 in Spotsylvania County, Virginia, near Fredericksburg; his parents were Richard Maury and Diane Minor Maury.
 The family moved to Franklin, Tennessee when he was five.
 He wanted to emulate the naval career of his older brother, Flag Lieutenant John Minor Maury, an officer in the U.S. Navy, who caught yellow fever after fighting pirates.
 As a result of John's painful death, Matthew's father, Richard, forbade him from joining the Navy.
 Maury strongly considered attending West Point to get a better education than the Navy could offer.
-Instead, he obtained a naval appointment through the influence of Tennessee Representative Sam Houston, a family friend, in 1825, at the age of 19.
+Instead, he obtained a naval appointment through the influence of Tennessee Representative Sam Houston, a family friend, in 1825, at the age of 19, with the rank of acting midshipman.